 You cannot really plan these innovations.
 They just happen spontaneously and often serve as the main inspiration for the company itself.

 People think innovation cannot be outsourced.
-But I have seen offshore teams innovate as required to achieve a goal.
+However, I have seen offshore teams innovate as required to achieve a goal.
 A good offshore team is not a bunch of programmers thrown together in a room, working on the cheap in some exotic foreign country.
-They are professional engineers that know what they are doing.
+They are professional engineers who know what they are doing.

 A reasonable specification enables offshore innovation.
 Whether you are using offshore outsourcing or not, you should take the time to complete a concise product specification.
 It should sketch out the user interface, describe the major product use cases and define the information objects required in your product.